tiiuae/sbomnix/scripts/vulnxscan/README.md

 ```

 ### Using Whitelist to Record Manual Analysis Results
 `vulnxscan` supports using whitelist csv file as a more generic record of manual analysis results, by allowing non-whitelisting rules.
 That is, the whitelist csv file can include a boolean `whitelist` column to indicate if the matching vulnerabilities should be whitelisted or not.
-The default value for `whitelist` is True, that is, if the `whitelist` column is missing or the value is empty, `vulnxscan` evaluates the rule as if the `whitelist` column value would evaluate to True.
+The default value for `whitelist` is True, that is, if the `whitelist` column is missing or the value is empty, `vulnxscan` interprets the rule as if the `whitelist` column value would evaluate to True.

 As an example, consider the following manual analysis record (i.e. 'whitelist'):